This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra charge to you.

-Stops along the way include Petrified Forest National Park, as well as the cool small towns such as Flagstaff, Willams and Winslow (yep, the town from the Eagles’ song Take it Easy!).
+Stops along the way include Petrified Forest National Park, as well as the cool small towns such as Flagstaff, Willams and Winslow (yep, the town from the Eagles’ song Take it Easy!
+You can stop by and be Standing on the corner Winslow Arizona).
 See more in our Route 66 in Arizona post.

 - Highlights: Petrified Forest National Park, Old Route 66 towns